MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-get-started.md

 ### Rearrange tiles

-You can move a tile by selecting the tile and dragging the tile to the new location.
+You can move a tile by selecting the tile and dragging it to a new location.

 1. Select the country/region map tile, and drag the tile to the right of the bar chart.